Marcus Spears (defensive end): 2008

 Marcus Spears started 15 games of the 16 games he played in the 2008 season.
 He registered 35 tackles (with 23 being solo, and 12 being assisted tackles), a sack, and a forced fumble.

 2009

 In 2009, he started 14 games and recorded 50 tackles (2 for losses), a career-high 2.5 sacks and a career-high tying 16 quarterback pressures and 2 pass breakups.

-Spears played a key role in the playoffs, registering a tackle and three pressures in the wildcard playoff win against the Philadelphia Eagles, as the defense did not allow a rushing first down for the first time in postseason team history.
+Spears registered a tackle and three pressures in the wildcard playoff win against the Philadelphia Eagles, with the defense not allowing a rushing first down for the first time in postseason team history.
 He had a postseason career-high six tackles and a pressure in the divisional game against the Minnesota Vikings.

 2010

 After playing in only eight games (7 starts), his streak of 88 consecutive games played ended on November 10, when he was placed on the injured reserve list, with a left calf injury.
 Playing mostly in running downs, he registered 24 tackles (1 for loss) and 3 quarterback pressures.